Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 So what else is happening?

 In addition to initializing the creation of a process, the kernel needs to manage this process.
-This is done through several data structures.
+This is done through a couple data structures.

 We'll take a look at these data structures in a moment.

 Proceeding, the initial thread is created.
-As mention previously, a process will always need a thread associated to it.. or the process is essentially meaningless.
+A process will always need a thread associated to it.. or the process is essentially meaningless.

+Following the creation of the initial thread, the kernel needs to manage the threads contained in the process.
+This is also done through a couple data structures that we'll review later.

+Next, now that the process and initial thread has been created and are now being managed, the Client Server Runtime SubSystem (CSRSS.exe) has notified.

+The Client Server Runtime SubSystem (CSRSS.exe) is the Win32 subsystem process that manages user mode processes.

+The last part of process creation is the loading and initialization of the required DLLs (i.e. Header files specified within a Visual Studio application), and for the main functions within each DLL to be loaded.

 So here's a recap on process creation:
-1. Opening an executable file
+1. Opening of the executable file
-2. The creation of the Executive Process (EPROCESS) object in kernel
+2. The creation of the Executive Process (EPROCESS/KPROCESS) object in kernel
-3. The creation of the initial thread for the process 4.
+3. The creation of the initial thread for the new process
+4. The creation of the Executive Thread (ETHREAD/KTHREAD) object in kernel
+5. CSRSS.exe is notified of the new process and thread
+6. Completing the initiation of the new process and thread
+- Loading the required DLLs
+- Calling the main functions

 (Walk through the data structure in WinDbg (ie. EPROCESS, KPROCESS, KTHREADS, PEB, etc.))